Manage allows and blocks in the Tenant Allow/Block List

 The Tenant Allow/Block List in the Microsoft 365 Defender portal gives you a way to manually override the Defender for Office 365 or EOP filtering verdicts.
 The Tenant Allow/Block List is used during mail flow for incoming messages from external senders.
-Note that it doesn't apply to messages within the organization.
+The Tenant Allow/Block List doesn't apply to internal messages within the organization.

 The Tenant Allow/Block list is available in the Microsoft 365 Defender portal at https://security.microsoft.com > Policies & rules > Threat Policies > Tenant Allow/Block Lists in the Rules section.
 To go directly to the Tenant Allow/Block Lists page, use https://security.microsoft.com/tenantAllowBlockList.

-For entry creation and configuration instructions, see the following topics:
+For usage and configuration instructions, see the following articles: